damc-dev/example-cdk-dynamodb-stream-to-redshift/README.md

 This demo shows how you can use Redshift Streaming Ingestion (Preview) to sync DynamoDB data with Redshift in near realtime for ETL, Analytics, and Reporting all using SQL

+## Motivation

+There are tons of great tools for streaming ETL, but if you already know SQL why complicate things when you can use the tools you are already familiar with to load data for in near realtime for analytics.

 ## Architecture Diagram

 ![img](./images/ArchitectureDiagram.png)